Physsionist/deep_architecture/README.md

 1. Scaled all of the images to the same pixel dimensions (256 x 256).

-> To ensure consistency with the typical input dimensions of ResNet.
+> *Rationale:* To ensure consistency with the typical input dimensions of ResNet.

 2. (Data Augmentation) Sythesized more image data by performing vertical/horizontal flips and adding Gaussian noise.

-> This is a regularization technique that can help reduce overfitting when training our model later.
+> *Rationale:* This is a regularization technique that can help reduce overfitting when training our model later.

 ### Model